 So, when tightening lug nuts, make sure you don’t go overboard and over-tighten them.
-Ensure that the tightening force is adequate according to the manufacturer’s recommendations (can be found in your car’s manual), or simply look up your car model online and check the right torque for these nuts.
+Ensure that the tightening force is adequate according to the manufacturer’s recommendations (which can be found in your car’s manual), or simply look up your car model online and check the right torque for these nuts.

 Different Ways To Avoid Stripping The Lug Nuts